-Do you struggle to complete planned stories within the timebox in a scrum, or your team struggle?
-Why we have spillover?
+Do you struggle to complete planned stories within the timebox in a scrum, or does your team struggle?
+Why do we have spillover?
 What are the reasons behind it, and how to avoid and stop it?
 Is it possible to complete all stories in every sprint?
 If not, what is acceptable?

 Here the Top 11 Reasons for Spillover

 Not considering team capacity and velocity during sprint planning leads to such issues.
 The Scrum master should help the team understand the importance of capacity and velocity during forecasting, so the team stops overcommitted.